 - (a) The contracting officer or the product specialist can invoke product verification testing (PVT).
 The contracting officer may decide to invoke PVT, after coordination with the product specialist, at contract award or after contract award when any of the following conditions apply: high-risk item, offeror is on the DCRL, first time buy items, high-risk suppliers, high risk quotes.
 Upon making the determination to invoke PVT, the contracting officer shall contact the product specialist to take the appropriate technical actions.
 The product specialist may also decide to invoke PVT and will contact the contracting officer with the appropriate justification. - (b) The product specialist will provide the contracting officer and DCMA with a quality assurance letter of instruction (QALI) to include justification for invoking PVT.
 The contracting officer shall notify the contractor that the Government is invoking PVT and refer the contractor to DCMA for additional information. - (c) The contracting officer can invoke PVT pursuant to FAR 52.246-2, Inspection of Supplies-Fixed-Price.
-The contracting officer shall include procurement note E05 in all solicitations and awards. - (d) When the contracting officer invokes PVT that is not separately priced, the contracting officer shall provide packaging instructions, method of shipping, and payment instruction/information for shipping. - E05 Product Verification Testing (MAY 2020) - (1) Product verification testing (PVT) under this procurement note will only apply when the contracting officer specifically invokes it in writing.
+The contracting officer shall include procurement note E05 in all solicitations and awards.

+(d) When the contracting officer invokes PVT that is not separately priced, the contracting officer shall provide packaging instructions, method of shipping, and payment instruction/information for shipping.

+E05 Product Verification Testing (MAY 2020)

+- (1) Product verification testing (PVT) under this procurement note will only apply when the contracting officer specifically invokes it in writing.
 The contracting officer may invoke PVT at or after contract award.
 If the contracting officer invokes PVT at contract award, the contract will explicitly state this testing requirement.
 If the contracting officer invokes PVT after contract award, the contracting officer shall notify the contractor and the cognizant DCMA ACO.
 The Government will perform PVT testing at a Government-designated testing laboratory.
 (2) The contractor shall not ship or deliver any material until it receives notification of the acceptable PVT results, unless the contracting officer directs it to do so in writing The Government will provide the PVT results to the contractor within 20 business days after receipt at the Government testing facility, unless the Government specifies otherwise in writing.
 (3) The contractor shall provide and maintain an inspection system acceptable to the Government in accordance with FAR Clause 52.246-2 or 52.246-3; and maintain and make available all records evidencing those details if requested by the Government.
 When the Government finds evidence of risk associated with the contractor's sampling process, the Government may witness and evaluate the contractors sampling process.
 The contractor shall randomly select samples from the production lot(s), unless the contracting officer specifies otherwise in writing.
 The contractor shall ship the selected PVT samples with a copy of the system of record receiving report (i.e., WAWF, DD Form 250, or commercial shipping document) and the contractor's signed DD Form 1222.
 The contractor shall prepare the shipping container(s) by marking the external packages in bold letters, "Product Verification Test Samples - Do Not Post to Stock," Contract Number [contractor insert] and Lot/Item Number [contractor insert]" adjacent to the MIL-STD-129 (latest revision) identification markings.
-The contractor shall use a hard copy of the system of record receiving report as a packing list, in accordance with DFARS Appendix F. The contractor shall mark the exterior of the shipping container in accordance with MIL-STD-129 (latest revision), paragraph 5.11.
-The contractor shall send samples by traceable means (e.g., certified or registered mail, United Parcel Service, Federal Express).
-The contractor shall include the following in the interior package:
+The contractor shall use a hard copy of the system of record receiving report as a packing list, in accordance with DFARS Appendix F. The contractor shall mark the exterior of the shipping container in accordance with MIL-STD- - (a) Hard copies of the contract;